 The Associate of Science in Nursing has limited enrollment and requires specific criteria for admission; however, compliance with admission criteria DOES NOT guarantee admission.
-The admission requirements and criteria used by the ASN faculty to select students for admission are discussed (see Selection Process for the ASN Program).
+The admission requirements and criteria used by the ASN faculty to select students for admission are discussed.
 The applicants will be ranked according to the admission criteria in order to determine which applicants demonstrate the greatest potential for success in the program.